sigstore/cosign/doc/cosign_attest.md

       --k8s-keychain                                                                             whether to use the kubernetes keychain instead of the default keychain (supports workload identity).
       --key string                                                                               path to the private key file, KMS URI or Kubernetes Secret
       --no-upload                                                                                do not upload the generated attestation
-      --oidc-client-id string                                                                    [EXPERIMENTAL] OIDC client ID for application (default "sigstore")
+      --oidc-client-id string                                                                    OIDC client ID for application (default "sigstore")
-      --oidc-client-secret-file string                                                           [EXPERIMENTAL] Path to file containing OIDC client secret for application
+      --oidc-client-secret-file string                                                           Path to file containing OIDC client secret for application
-      --oidc-disable-ambient-providers                                                           [EXPERIMENTAL] Disable ambient OIDC providers.
+      --oidc-disable-ambient-providers                                                           Disable ambient OIDC providers.
 When true, ambient credentials will not be read
-      --oidc-issuer string                                                                       [EXPERIMENTAL] OIDC provider to be used to issue ID token (default "https://oauth2.sigstore.dev/auth")
+      --oidc-issuer string                                                                       OIDC provider to be used to issue ID token (default "https://oauth2.sigstore.dev/auth")
-      --oidc-provider string                                                                     [EXPERIMENTAL] Specify the provider to get the OIDC token from (Optional).
+      --oidc-provider string                                                                     Specify the provider to get the OIDC token from (Optional).
 If unset, all options will be tried.
 Options include: [spiffe, google, github, filesystem, buildkite-agent]
-      --oidc-redirect-url string                                                                 [EXPERIMENTAL] OIDC redirect URL (Optional).
+      --oidc-redirect-url string                                                                 OIDC redirect URL (Optional).
 The default oidc-redirect-url is 'http://localhost:0/auth/callback'.
       --predicate string                                                                         path to the predicate file.
   -r, --recursive                                                                                if a multi-arch image is specified, additionally sign each discrete image
-      --rekor-url string                                                                         [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev")
+      --rekor-url string                                                                         address of rekor STL server (default "https://rekor.sigstore.dev")
       --replace
       --sk                                                                                       whether to use a hardware security key
       --slot string                                                                              security key slot to use for generated key (default: signature) (authentication|signature|card-authentication|key-management)